Cookies on this website

 5.4.
 IP Rights

 The University will own any IP that arises as a result of support from the SCGC-FIRST.
-SCGC will have rights of first refusal to take an exclusive option of the arising IP generated by the SCGC-FIRST and to support further research under a sponsored collaboration agreement (FCA 2.0) within six months of the completion of the relevant project.
-Additional support will be subject to a separate collaboration agreement between Oxford University and SCGC.
+SCGC will have rights of first refusal to take an exclusive option of the arising IP generated by the SCGC-FIRST and to support further research under their pre-existing Framework Collaboration Agreement (FCA2.0) within six months of the completion of the project.
+This additional support would be a separate collaboration agreement between Oxford University and SCGC.

 5.5.
 National Security and Investment Act (NSIA)